dongyunkim96/CodingTempleWebsite/README.txt

   2. Contact Details
      - Displays company or site contact info such as address, phone, and email.
-     - May include embedded Google Maps iframe for location.

 KEY COMPONENTS AND CODE DETAILS
 1. Navigation Bar (Navbar)